Derived A-infinity algebras in an operadic context: A review of known results

 Secondly, we are going to compute the generators and differential of $(\dAs)_\infty$ explicitly, so we can read off that $(\dAs)_\infty$-algebras give exactly derived $A_\infty$-algebras in the sense of Sagave.

-Our work will show that the operad controlling derived $A_\infty$-algebras can be seen as a free resolution of the operad for bidgas, in the same sense that the classical $A_\infty$-operad is a free resolution of the operad for associative dgas.
+Our work will show that the operad controlling derived $A_\infty$-algebras can be seen as a free resolution of the operad encoding bidgas, in the same sense that the classical $A_\infty$-operad is a free resolution of the operad encoding associative dgas.